fujiisoup/py3nj/README.md

 ![travis](https://travis-ci.org/fujiisoup/py3nj.svg?branch=master)

-A small library to calcluate wigner's 3j-, 6j- and 9j- symbols.
+A small python library to calcluate wigner's 3j-, 6j- and 9j- symbols.
-This library is designed to be compatible with numpy's np.ndarray and the calculation is vectorized automatically.
+`py3nj` is designed to be compatible with numpy's np.ndarray and its calculation is vectorized automatically.

-Currently, 9j-symbols are not yet implemented.

 ## Basic Usage